W-David-Porter/course-in-consciousness/chapter-15-free-will-responsibility/readme.md

  7. Antisocial behaviour without apparent compunction.
  8. Poor judgement and failure to learn from experience.
  9. Pathological egocentricity and incapacity to love.
- 10. General poverty in major affective reactions.
+ 10. General poverty in major affective reäctions.
  11. Specific loss of insight.
  12. Unresponsiveness in general interpersonal relations.
  13. Fantastic and uninviting behaviour with drink, and sometimes without.